Calendar

 The Work of Byron Katie – facilitated by Linda Cho-on Frischmeyer

-1st & 3rd Monday each Month: 7:00 – 8:30 pm
+1st & 3rd Monday each Month: 7:00 PM – 8:30 PM

-Online only.
-Zoom link for The Work.
+Online Only.
+Zoom link for Friday Evening

 Meditation Retreats, Sesshin, Workshops